TheCocoTeam/source-watcher-core/README.md

 - Load: The ETL process will send the data to its final destination.

 The foundations of ETL come from data warehousing methodologies dating back to the 1960s.
 ETL is the process of gathering raw data, like the one from production systems.
-Once collected, the data transforms into a more readable, understandable format.
+Once collected, the data is transformed into a more readable, understandable format.
 The transformed and cleaned data is then loaded into a data repository, usually a relational database but not limited to other types of databases, files, and even REST services among others.

 ## ETL example